vireakouk/network-observability-stack/README.md

 - Docker (https://docs.docker.com/get-docker/)
 - Docker-compose (https://docs.docker.com/compose/install/)

 My host is Ubuntu Server 20.04 LTS x86_64 with 32GB RAM running in VirtualBox (Windows 10 Pro).
-This stack only consumes a bit less than 2GB of RAM.
+This stack only consumes a bit less than 2GB of RAM before adding the data.

 ## Getting started
 Clone the repo